OleHolmNielsen/Niflheim_system/docs/System_administration.rst

 The Network (PXE) option will be the normal boot mode.
 The final hard disk option is only used if all the preceding ones fail (for troubleshooting, only).

-Please consult this page for detailed information about PXE network booting:
+Please consult the PXE-booting_ page for detailed information about PXE network booting.

-    * :ref:`PXE network booting <PXE-booting>`

 DHCP setup
 ----------